 The best first step to overcoming addiction is to understand what it does, whether to you, or to a loved one.
 It's more complicated than a simple choice about whether or not to use drugs.

-Nobody gets addicted to drugs because they wanted to, or decided to.
-Most of the time it happens completely under the surface, out of sight.
 Not even the addicted person knows they've become addicted until their cravings reach desperate levels.
 Addiction is a physiological reaction that is beyond your control.
 It's nothing to be ashamed about, especially if you're seeking help.

 Most don't understand this about drug addiction, and many of the perceptions about addiction are wrongly geared towards shaming the addict.
 This is directly harmful to the process of recovery, as it drives people further into depression and anxiety - two of the most common mental health problems related to addiction.